narzeja/py-arachnid/docs/index.rst

 TODO
 ====
 * Find another module for performing http requests.
 Aiohttp.client is fine but does not support Socks.
 Requests itself is excellent but is not asynchronous.
 Make a fork of Requests and rewrite to async?
+Maybe `aiosocks <https://github.com/nibrag/aiosocks>`_?
 * Provide an option to plug in different http request libraries.
 Kind of follows the above.
 * Binary data (images/videos/etc.) downloading.
 Figure out a clean way to handle that, so it doesn't get wrapped in an HTML Response object (with Parsel selectors enabled and all).
 * Make a default result middleware to save collected results to disk?